pmelchior/usrp-sciprog/opt-out.md

 # Opt-out Challenge for Bootcamp

 We know that you, as a student cohort, will have a wide spread of programming capabilities.
-What we intend to do with the bootcamp is to provide a condensed background for scientific programming.
-Some of you may know the relevant material already.
+What we intend to do with the bootcamp is to provide a background of scientific programming in a condensed form over 4 days.
+Some of you may know the relevant material already, though.
 If you can solve the following problem within 1 hour, you can ask to opt out from any or all parts of the bootcamp. **Do not worry if you cannot solve this problem, this is exactly what the bootcamp will teach you.**

 ## Problem